Skip to main navigation menu Skip to main content Skip to site footer

 Author Guidelines

-The Portuguese Journal of Psychoanalysis (RPP) is the official publication of the Portuguese Society of Psychoanalysis (SPP) and holds its legal and intellectual property rights.
-RPP publishes original articles of theoretical and epistemological nature, theoretical-clinical, conceptual, empirical (qualitative and quantitative), in the field of psychoanalysis and other scientific disciplines from the natural sciences, social sciences, and humanities, including literature, art, and philosophy, with which the psychoanalytic field engages in consistent scientific dialogue.
+The Portuguese Journal of Psychoanalysis (Revista Portuguesa de Psicanálise — RPP) is the official journal of the Portuguese Psychoanalytic Society (SPP) and is its legal and intellectual property.
+RPP publishes original articles of a theoretical and epistemological, theoretical-clinical, conceptual, empirical (qualitative and quantitative) nature, in the field of psychoanalysis and in other scientific disciplines in the natural sciences, social sciences and humanities, with which the psychoanalytic field maintains a sustained scientific dialogue.

-Articles that adhere to the Publication Standards of RPP, as indicated below, will be accepted for review.
-The scientific review process preceding the editorial decision on publication is conducted through the method of "peer reviewing," with scientific reviewers assigned anonymously and randomly (double-blind).
-If the submitted article is accepted for review, authors may consult the reviewers' reports, regardless of whether the opinion is favorable or unfavorable for publication.
+Scientific review prior to the editorial decision on publication is carried out by peer review, with reviewers assigned anonymously and randomly in a double-blind process.
+If the submitted article is accepted for review, authors may consult the reviewers’ reports, regardless of whether the opinion on publication is favorable or unfavorable.

-RPP reserves the right not to publish clinical or theoretical-clinical articles that do not comply with ethical standards of research in the social and human sciences, particularly in cases where the patient's identity has not been preserved through anonymity and where the confidentiality of verbatim or graphically illustrated material (drawings and representations) in clinical vignettes is not scrupulously respected.
-In cases of reasonable doubt, the Editorial Board of the journal reserves the right to demand proof of informed consent from the patient or their legal representatives (parents in the case of child graphical material).
+RPP reserves the right not to publish clinical or theoretical-clinical articles that do not comply with the ethical standards of research in the social sciences and humanities, namely those in which the patient’s identity has not been preserved through anonymity or in which the confidentiality of verbatim or graphically illustrated material (drawings and figures) in clinical vignettes is not scrupulously respected.
+To ensure compliance with these rules, authors must complete the specific form available for this purpose on the website (see About the Journal > Ethics and Anonymity) and send it to rpp@rppsicanalise.org.
+In the event of reasonable doubt, the Journal’s Editorial Board reserves the right to require proof of informed consent from the patient or from their legal representatives (parents in the case of children’s graphic material).

-The editorial team of the journal also pays particular attention to detecting situations of total or partial plagiarism in submitted articles, which, in such circumstances, will be rejected, with authors being provided with the reasons for this decision.
+The journal’s editorial board is also particularly attentive to detecting cases of full or partial plagiarism in articles submitted for publication; in such circumstances, the article will be rejected and the authors will be informed of the reason for that decision.

-The publication date of the article will be decided by the editorial team of the journal, in accordance with editorial criteria established by the same.
+The publication date of the article will be decided by the journal’s editorial board, according to criteria defined by that board.

-Articles will be submitted online on the website of the Portuguese Journal of Psychoanalysis, https://rppsicanalise.org.
+Articles must be submitted online through the website of Revista Portuguesa de Psicanálise, https://rppsicanalise.org.

-Tables, charts, and figures should have good graphic quality (minimum 300 dpi) and should be well-integrated into the text (at the time of editing, they should be sent in separate documents).
-It is particularly important that their reproduction can be done at an appropriate scale without loss of clarity or ease of information access for the reader.
+Charts, tables and figures must have good graphic quality (300 dpi minimum) and be well integrated into the text (at the editing stage they must be sent as separate documents).
+It is particularly important that they can be reproduced at an appropriate scale without loss of sharpness or ease of consultation of the information they provide to the reader.

-Articles should not exceed 8,500 words, excluding references, abstract, and keywords, in Times New Roman font, size 12, with 1.5 line spacing.
+Articles should not exceed 8500 words, excluding references, abstract and keywords, in Times New Roman, 12 pt, with 1.5 line spacing.

-Citations in the article text and bibliographic references should be formatted according to the 7th edition of the APA (available at https://apastyle.apa.org/).
+In-text citations and bibliographic references must be formatted according to the APA 7th edition guidelines (available at https://apastyle.apa.org/).

-The published article can be used freely for non-commercial purposes, in accordance with the Creative Commons License - Attribution-NonCommercial 4.0 International, which requires citation of the author, article title, and the title and number of the journal, along with the URL or DOI of the article.
+The published article may be freely used for non-commercial purposes, in accordance with the Creative Commons — Attribution-NonCommercial 4.0 International license, which requires citation of the author, the article title, and the title and issue number of the journal, together with the article’s URL or DOI.

 Copyright Notice

-The author grants the RPP Journal the right to publish articles in both the printed and online versions.
-The copyright is retained by the author so that the first/original publication right is in the RPP Journal.
-The article may be freely used for educational and other non-commercial purposes, provided that the author is quoted, as well as the title and number of the journal and the full URL of the article, or the DOI URL.
-The author has the right to keep the article in the publication archives/repository of its own organization, e.g. a university, and use the pdf version of the publisher.
-Readers of the online version of RPP have the opportunity to share articles or their abstracts on social media such as Facebook or Twitter, always preserving the editorial ownership of RPP over the shared contents.
+The author grants RPP the right to publish the article in both print and online versions.
+Copyright remains with the author, although the right of first/original publication belongs to RPP.
+The article may be used for educational and other non-commercial purposes, provided that the author, the title and issue number of the journal, and the article’s full URL or DOI URL are cited.
+The author has the right to keep the article in the repository or scientific documentation archives of the organization to which they belong, for example a university or university institute, and may also use the PDF version of the article published by the Editor.
+Readers of the online version of RPP articles may share the article or its abstract on social media, such as Facebook or Twitter, always safeguarding the journal’s editorial ownership of the shared content.

 Privacy Statement